Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 A – Kingshouse Hotel; B – Glenfinnan Viaduct; C – Neptune’s Staircase; D - Nevis Range Mountain Gondola; E – Lower Falls; F – Steall Waterfall; G – Inchree Falls; H – Glencoe Lochan

 B – GLENFINNAN VIADUCT – A must!
 Especially for Harry Potter fans!
-The Hogwarts Express from Harry Potter is actually the Jacobite steam train operated by West Coast Railways.
+The Hogwarts Express from Harry Potter is actually The Jacobite Steam Train operated by West Coast Railways.
 It goes from Fort William to Mallaig, a 135 km long route.
 The train crosses the 21-arched Glenfinnan viaduct which overlooks Loch Shiel and the Jacobite monument.
 The Viaduct is the most famous Harry Potter filming location you can visit in Scotland.
 The die-hard fans might want to check out more Harry Potter locations in Scotland.

 It runs from early April till late October.
 You will need to figure out the exact time it will pass through the Viaduct.
 The train passes the Glenfinnan Viaduct about half an hour after departing Fort William.
 As of 2023, the morning service departs Fort William at 10:15 and the afternoon service departs at 12:50.
 Hence, you will need to be at the viewpoint at 10:45 or 13:20.
 Another option is to catch the train going back from Mallaig.
 It will pass the Viaduct half an hour before reaching Fort William.
 As of 2023, the morning service will arrive at Fort William at 16:03 and the afternoon service will arrive at 18:52.
 Hence, you will need to be at the viewpoint at 15:30 or 18:20.
-Please check the exact timetable here.
+Please check the exact timetable on their website.
 We were there on the first day of operation in April at 10:45, and it passed at 11:00.

 Mind that it is VERY popular and we recommend getting to the viewpoint at least half an hour before to catch a good spot.
 It was an amazing experience and it’s not only for the Harry Potter fans.
 Check out our video of the train below.

-Glenfinnan Viaduct - Scotland Road Trip Itinerary
+Glenfinnan Viaduct on a Scotland Road Trip Itinerary

 Glenfinnan Viaduct © The Luxury Travelers